lukethemaker/IsaacDoom/README.md

 ## Legal

-IsaacDoom's code is MIT-licensed (see `LICENSE`).
-It contains no assets from The Binding of Isaac or from Doom II, and it must not be redistributed with any.
+This contains no assets from The Binding of Isaac or from Doom II, and it must not be redistributed with any.
 Everything it draws is built at setup time from the copy of Isaac you own and stays on your computer.
 The Binding of Isaac is © Nicalis / Edmund McMillen; Doom is © id Software.